Have you recently learnt about the government help to save account and want to know if it’s right for you?

 How The Government Help To Save Account Works

 The help to save scheme lasts four years, in which you’ll be eligible for two tax-free bonuses.

-You’ll recieve the first bonus after two years of having the account.
+You’ll receive the first bonus after two years of having the account.
 This bonus will be 50% of the highest balance you’ve ever saved.

-You’ll recieve the second bonus after four years.
+You’ll receive the second bonus after four years.
 Should you continue to save.
 This bonus will be 50% of the difference between the two amounts;

 The highest balance saved in the first two years